MuhammadHussaini/gcc-compile-batch-script/README.md

+## Warning
+- This requires the [MinGW GCC](https://sourceforge.net/projects/mingw/) compiler to be installed.
+- Make sure you add your MinGW GCC installation path to the User `Path` variable in System Environment Variables.
+- The script doesn't work with MS PowerShell, so when using the VSCode integrated terminal, **ensure** you are using _Command Prompt_.

 # How to use?

 1. Open _**Windows Command Prompt**_ or a _**VSCode (cmd) Terminal**_ from the directory you wish to put the script file in.